A Cold and Super-Puffy Planet on a Prograde Orbit: Conclusions

 \section{Conclusions}

-We have reported the discovery and characterization of TOI-4507 b, a transiting cold Neptune on a nearly polar orbit.
-With a radius of $8.22\pm0.08\,R_\oplus$, a mass $<30\,M_\oplus$, and a bulk density $<0.3$ g/cm$^3$, TOI-4507 b is among the longest-period ($P\sim105$ d) super-puffs discovered to date.
-Its nearly polar orbit with a 3D stellar obliquity of $\psi=82.0_{-2.4}^{+2.6}$~deg makes it one of the youngest polar planets known and the longest-period system with a measured 3D obliquity.
+We have reported the discovery and characterization of TOI-4507 b, a transiting cold Neptune on a prograde orbit.
+With a radius of $8.2\pm0.1\,R_\oplus$, a mass $<20\,M_\oplus$, and a bulk density $<0.2$ g/cm$^3$, TOI-4507 b is among the longest-period ($P\sim105$ d) super-puffs discovered to date.
+Further, TOI-4507 is one of the youngest Neptune/sub-Saturn systems with an obliquity constraint, and one of the longest-period systems in general for which the obliquity has been measured.

-The extreme properties of TOI-4507 b raise several important implications.
-First, its unusually low density highlights the need to consider both compositional and structural explanations for super-puff planets, including massive H/He envelopes, inflation mechanisms, or obscuration by circumplanetary material.
+The properties of TOI-4507 b raise important implications.
+Its unusually low density highlights the need to consider both compositional and structural explanations for super-puff planets, including massive H/He envelopes, inflation mechanisms, or obscuration by circumplanetary material.
 However, our analysis suggests that long-lived opaque rings are unlikely to survive at the planet’s equilibrium temperature.
-Second, the nearly polar and long-period orbit suggests that the orbital plane was either primordially tilted or secularly excited by an outer companion.
-The detection of a long-term RV trend further hints at additional bodies that may have influenced the system’s architecture.

 Given its brightness, young age, and extremely low density, TOI-4507 b is a prime target for follow-up studies.
 Transmission spectroscopy with JWST can test the super-puff hypothesis by probing its atmospheric composition, while continued RV and astrometric monitoring can confirm the presence of an outer companion and further constrain the dynamical history of the system.

-TOI-4507 b thus joins a small but growing population of polar Neptunes and super-puffs, providing a valuable laboratory for understanding the formation, evolution, and diversity of planetary systems.
+TOI-4507 thus joins a small but growing population of Neptune/sub-Saturn and super-puff systems with obliquity constraints, providing a valuable laboratory for understanding the formation, evolution, and diversity of planetary systems.